landtechnologies/technical-challenge/land-ownership/README.md

 - Production-readiness.
 - Enterprise-readiness.

-You can use any tech stack, but for reference we use node.js, python, shell and docker.
+You can use any tech stack, but we're best setup to run node.js or python submissions.
+If you use another language ideally wrap your solution with docker.

 You may wish to have a (very quick) read of [Our Engineering Principles](https://engineering.land.tech/principles) and [Our Tech Radar](https://engineering.land.tech/radar/).